Berks County Prison Society, Incorporated dba Berks Connections/Pretrial Services

 Programs for Children and Families Affected by Incarceration

-Mother’s/Father’s Voice Program-
+Mothers/Fathers Voice Program-

-The Mother’s/Father’s Voice program allows incarcerated mothers and fathers of young children to record a story on video.
-The child receives the book and DVD as a gift from their parent.
-The child can then watch the video of his/her parent reading while following along in the book.
-Birthday and holiday cards may also be included to celebrate milestones in their child’s life.
+The Mothers/Fathers Voice program allows incarcerated mothers and fathers to stay connected to their children.
+Volunteers record the parent reading a story to their child(ren), and then the book and DVD are mailed to the child(ren).
+The child(ren) can then watch the video of their parent reading while following along in the book.
+Birthday and holiday cards may also be included to celebrate milestones in their childs life.
 This provides a sense of closeness between the parent and child that would otherwise not be possible.
-In 2018, 763 books were read and sent to children through this special program.

-Holiday Gift Drives-
+Holiday Gift Project

 Where we work